-Sonia: Human beings are creatures of emotion and when emotions are running high, it can really cloud their judgements about what is best for their families.
+Sonia: Human beings are creatures of emotion and when emotions run high, it can cloud their judgements about what is best for their families.
 Add an aggressive solicitor into the mix and you have a recipe for an acrimonious divorce.

 Getting an amicable divorce need not be difficult.
-Our method is simple; we take combative solicitors out of the equation, open the line of direct communication between the couple in a safe and respectful environment, and get them to shift the emphasis from the blame game towards how everyone’s needs and interests can be met fairly.
+Our method is simple; we take combative solicitors out of the equation.
+Open the line of direct communication between the couple in a respectful environment.
+Get them to shift the emphasis from the blame game towards how everyone’s needs and interests are met.

 You usually find that with these simple tools, most couples are able to come to an agreement on their own.
 When this is not possible we provide practical solutions to aid their negotiations.